Utsira/Soda/README.md

 Add interface elements to your code with constructors consisting of a Soda element and a table of arguments.
 All Soda elements take a single table of parameters as an argument.
 In Lua, if a function takes a single table or a single string as its argument, then the `()` brackets that ususally enclose the arguments can be omitted.
 So, `Soda.Button{title = "Press Me"}` is the same as `Soda.Button({title = "Press Me"})`, but with less typing.
 Keys can be supplied in any order, and very few are compulsory (Soda will supply defaults for certain missing values).

 Soda will automatically record each UI element you create.
 Therefore Soda constructors are "fire and forget".
 Soda does this in order to ensure the correct order of drawing and touching (so that, for example, you cannot touch a button hidden beneath a pop-up dialog window).
-You will ony need to define local handles for UI elements if you need to refer to that element, usually in either a callback, or to make that element the parent of others (see the example code below).
+You will ony need to define local handles for UI elements if you need to refer to that element, usually in either a callback, or to make that element the parent of others (see /tabs/Demo for examples).

 #### Interface elements

 + `Soda.Frame` - A container for other UI elements (a window).

 + `Soda.Button` - One press to activate a callback.
 Has a variety of built-in defaults for frequently-used interface elements such as:
-  - `Soda.SettingsButton` the settings gear
+  - `Soda.SettingsButton` the settings "gear" icon
-  - `Soda.MenuButton` the hamburger menu button
+  - `Soda.MenuButton` the "hamburger" menu button
   - `Soda.BackButton` (add `direction = RIGHT` if you want a right facing button)
-  - `Soda.CloseButton` an X close icon
+  - `Soda.CloseButton` an "X" close icon
   - `Soda.DropdownButton` a triangle pointing down
-  - `Soda.AddButton` a big +
+  - `Soda.AddButton` a big "+"
-  - `Soda.QueryButton` a big ?
+  - `Soda.QueryButton` a big "?"

-+ `Soda.Switch` - Toggles on and off.
+* `Soda.Toggle` - Toggles on and off.
 Additional arguments:
-  + `on` - flag. `Soda.Switch` is off by default.
+  + `on` - flag. `Soda.Toggle` is off by default.
 Set this to true to override this behaviour.
+  + `callback`, `callbackOff` - in addition to `callback` parameter (see General Parameters below), fired when switch turns on, there is a `callbackOff`, triggered when the switch is turned off.

+  Additional methods:

+  + `:switchOn()`, `:switchOff()` - methods to switch the toggle on or off (and fire its callbacks), in case you need to automate the switches.

+  Built-in defaults:

+  + `Soda.MenuToggle` the "hamburger" menu button, as a toggle

++ `Soda.Switch` - An iOS-style toggle with a lever that slides back and forth.
+Same arguments and methods as `Soda.Toggle`

 + `Soda.Segment` - Horizontally segmented buttons that activate different frames/ panels.
 Additional arguments:
   + `text` - array of strings.
 Describes how each segment will be labelled.